-WordPress is known as the most popular blogging platform and content management system. you can check out our WordPress Ultimate Guide for beginners to know WordPress start with basic to advanced information.
+WordPress is known as the most popular blogging platform and content management system. you can check out our WordPress Ultimate Guide for beginners to know WordPress starts with basic to advanced information.
 Some time New users are often surprised when we tell them that WordPress is also well known for its ease of installation.
 Nowadays All best WordPress web hosting companies allow you to install WordPress within few clicks.
-In other words installing WordPress is a simple process that takes less than five minutes to complete.
+In other words, installing WordPress is a simple process that takes less than five minutes to complete.
 In this WordPress installation tutorial, our goal is to offer a comprehensive WordPress installation tutorial for beginners and advanced users alike.
 We will show you how to install WordPress using Fantastico, Softaculous, and SimpleScripts for beginners.
 We will explain how to install WordPress manually for our intermediate users.
 Lastly, for our beginner developer and designers, we will show you how to install WordPress on a local computer (Windows, Mac, and Linux).

 Pre-requirement for WordPress Installation

-To install WordPress you first need a domain name ( your web address ) and a Good reliable web hosting that knows WordPress very well.
+To install WordPress you first need a domain name ( your web address ) and Good reliable web hosting that knows WordPress very well.

 We highly recommend that you use BlueHost because they will give you a free domain and 50% off their hosting plan (special for WPBeginner users).
 Bluehost is also an officially recommended hosting provider of WordPress.

 MOJO Marketplace provides a simple WordPress installer tool.
 Several hosting companies use this to provide a 1-click WordPress install experience.
 This installer is integrated into their cPanel dashboard.